GeoscienceAustralia/Floor_Height_Data_Model/README.md

     docker compose up

-Apply all database migrations, this will build the data model tables
+Apply all database migrations, this will create the data model tables in the database.

     docker compose run app alembic upgrade head